Master of Business Administration/Master of Engineering

 For More Information

-- Baylor's School of Engineering and Computer Science: Dr. Stephen McClain, Graduate Program Director, Mechanical Engineering or Dr. Ian Gravagne, Graduate Program Director, Electrical & Computer Engineering
+- Baylor's School of Engineering and Computer Science: Dr. Stephen McClain, Graduate Program Director, Mechanical Engineering or Dr. Keith Schubert, Graduate Program Director, Electrical & Computer Engineering

 - Baylor's Hankamer School of Business: Tim Kayworth, Associate Dean for Graduate Business Programs